Efraín Goldenberg

-Efraín Goldenberg Schreiber, or Efraím (born 28 December 1929), is a Peruvian politician who served as finance and economy minister, foreign relations minister, and prime minister during the presidency of Alberto Fujimori.
+Efraín Goldenberg Schreiber (or Efraím; 28 December 1929 – 10 December 2025) was a Peruvian politician who served as finance and economy minister, foreign relations minister, and prime minister during the presidency of Alberto Fujimori.

-Early life
+Personal life

-Goldenberg was born on December 28, 1929, in Lima, Peru, to Romanian-Jewish immigrants.
+Goldenberg was born on 28 December 1929, in Lima, Peru, to Romanian-Jewish immigrants.
 He grew up in Talara, and attended the Universidad Nacional Mayor de San Marcos.
+Goldenberg died on 10 December 2025, at the age of 95.

 Political career

-On February 17, 1994, he was sworn in as Prime Minister of Peru by President Alberto Fujimori, a position that he held until 1995.
-He was Peru's foreign relations minister prior to this office (August 28, 1993 – July 28, 1995).
-On October 15, 1999, he became Peru's minister of economy and finance.
+On 17 February 1994, he was sworn in as Prime Minister of Peru by President Alberto Fujimori, a position that he held until 1995.
+He was Peru's foreign relations minister prior to this office (28 August 1993 – 28 July 1995).
+On 15 October 1999, he became Peru's minister of economy and finance.
 He has had a role in the business community as chairperson of the National Fisheries Society and director of the Fund for the Promoting of Exports.